tallendev/MatrixSolvers/README.md

 MatrixSolvers
 =============

-An implementation of several matrix solving algorithms.
+An implementation of several matrix equation solving algorithms.